 The Leoni Warne Prize honours Leoni Warne’s contribution to promoting the role of women in IT in Australia.
 The Prize is worth $1500 and recognizes the best article published in the preceding calendar year in the broad area of women and IT.
 The prize is co-sponsored by the Australasian Association for Information Systems (AAIS), the Australian Computer Society (ACS) and the Australian Council of Professors and Heads of Information Systems (ACPHIS).

-Eligibility – Authors:
+Eligibility – Authors

 Australian academics or practitioners, working in any discipline, are invited to nominate an article that addresses any of the broad range of issues relating to the area of women in IT.
 The author needs to be Australian based and, in co-authored articles, one of the authors must be Australian based.

-Eligibility – Papers:
+Eligibility – Papers

 Authors are invited to nominate articles they have published (or have had accepted for publication) in the year prior to the award year of the prize.
 The article can be in any outlet; book, book chapter, conference or journal or other media.
 The lead author should only submit one article.
 Nominations can also be made on behalf of the author by another colleague, in which case the nominating party would be responsible for making the submission.

-The nominations must include the following:
+The nomination must include the following: